SSINsch/arp_spoof/README.md

 ————————————————————————————————————

-pcap_send
+arp_spoofing (only for sender-victim)
 ============
-send infected packet to the victim
+send infected packet to the victim and relay the victim's packet

-+ get [IP address, MAC address] of attacker's computer
++ check if victim send the broadcast packet to get Gateway IP
-+ get [IP address] of Gateway
++ check if Gateway send the broadcast packet
-+ get [IP address, MAC address] of victim's computer by sending broadcast ARP pakcet
++ check if timeover
-+ make the infected packet
++ IF SO, send the infected packet to the victim once more

-+ send to the victim
++ if there is the packet which is from the victim to the Gateway, relay it
 + ???
 + ##PROFIT!